 - Flashlight and a small camping size LED lantern (both with new batteries)

-- Duct tape, Swiss Army style knife, and a general car tool kit (pliers, screwdrivers, etc.)
+- Duct tape, a Swiss Army-style knife, and a general car tool kit (pliers, screwdrivers, etc.)

 - A cell phone “power bank” (stores power to charge your cell phone 1 or 2 times)